VecooDEV/ExtraQuests/README.md

 # ExtraQuests
 Sidemode for [FTB Quests](https://www.curseforge.com/minecraft/mc-mods/ftb-quests-forge).
-Adds new quests and rewards.
+Adds new tasks and rewards.

 ## Features
 * Task a key-value for convenient control of the player’s development progress.